tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 ## Changes for this RFC {#bis-changes}

+IANA [shall update/has updated] the TLS registries to reference this document.

 IANA [shall rename/has renamed] the "extended_master_secret" value in the TLS ExtensionType Values registry to "extended_main_secret".